zachanator070/resume/docs/_sources/index.rst.txt

 CMDB
 ----
+- Contribute to and maintain a legacy CMDB codebase
+   - Use updated PHP7 features
+   - Contribute to PHPUnit tests
+   - Improve developer experience via Docker
+   - Contribute to Flyway schema changes

 - Deprecated MediaWiki in favor of Atlassian Confluence
    - Used Splunk and Adobe Analytics to determine users of deprecated pages
    - Scraped pages using MediaWiki API